-The custodian will hold all deposited shares (including those being deposited by or on our behalf in connection with offerings to which this prospectus relates) for the account of the depositary.
+The custodian will hold all deposited shares for the account of the depositary.
 ADR holders thus have no direct ownership interest in the shares and only have such rights as are contained in the deposit agreement.
 The custodian will also hold any additional securities, property and cash received on or in substitution for the deposited shares.
 The deposited shares and any such additional items are referred to as "deposited securities."